John Weinzweig: Red Ear of Corn

 Red Ear of Corn was the first Canadian score to be commissioned for the Canadian Ballet Festival.
 The material consists of a blend of Iroquois music, French-Canadian folk song and fiddle music.
 The music is meant to tell the story of why red cobs of corn can occasionally be found in the yellow corn fields of Québec.
 In this story, an Iroquois maiden is stabbed by the chief of her tribe, whom she was forcibly engaged to.
 It is said that red corn appears out of the ground where her blood was spilled.

 This was an important work for Canada because it showed that the country's composers could write large-scale works for orchestra.
 It created exposure for musical material of Canadian origin, but also revealed a new treatment of folk material.
 Rather than just composing an accompaniment for an original folk song, Weinzweig took small rhythmic and melodic gestures from the melodies and incorporated them into his writing.
 This approach, inspired by Béla Bartók, continues to be used by Canadian composers today.

 Suite for Piano No. 1

 This piano suite was the first Canadian composition to use Arnold Schoenberg’s 12-tone system, though in a modified form.
 It consists of three movements; Waltzling, Dirgeling and Themes with Variables.
 In this piece, the tone row is treated as motivic material used with the traditional neoclassic forms, such as ABA and theme and variations.

 Waltzing exhibits another variation of this system by using a row consisting of only nine tones.
 This row, which seems to show a preference for minor thirds and sixths, is used as the basis of both the melody and the rhythmic ostinato that accompanies it.

 The motivic repetition and overall ABA form lessens the usual harsh sound of a tone row.
 At the time, this piece was rejected by many colleagues and the majority of the general public.

 List of works

+The list below includes title, date of composition, and city/year of premiere.
+All works in manuscript unless publisher and date of publication is given.